-9.7 Interstitial Hydrocarbon Liquid Sensor with Water Indicator Smart Sensor Equipped with IntellisenseTM Technology
+9.10 Hydrocarbon Liquid Sensor with Water Indicator

-30-0234-HW-01
+30-0234-HW-06, -15, -20

-The primary function of the Interstitial Hydrocarbon Liquid with Water Indicator Sensor is to sense liquid hydrocarbons and water in the interstitial area of a double-walled tank.
-The sensor has a carbon/polymer material that changes its resistance when it is touched by liquid hydrocarbons.
-The sensor also has a conductive strip to sense water.
-This lets the sensor tell the difference between hydrocarbon liquid and water.
+The primary function of the Hydrocarbon Liquid Sensor with Water Indicator is to monitor dry wells with groundwater tables that can change levels.
+This sensor uses a carbon/polymer material that changes its resistance when it is touched by liquid hydrocarbons.
+The device also has a water sensor that has conductive material to sense water.
+This lets the device tell the difference between hydrocarbon liquid and water.

+The sensor can tell the system if there is water in a containment area.
+It can also tell the system if there are fuel leaks in a containment area.
 If there is a break in the cable it will cause an alarm condition in the system.

-Specifications Operating Temperature: -40°C to +70°C (-40°F to 158°F) Dimensions: Length: 35 cm (13.8 in.), Width: 2.5 cm (1.0 in.)
-Nominal resistance (uncontaminated) Less than 3,000 ohms per foot Nominal resistance (contaminated) More than 10,000 ohms Cable: Belden #88760 or Alpha #55371 Maximum Wiring Length: 1,000' (305 m) field wiring Multi-Drop Restriction See Mixed Multi-Drop Installation Connections: Red = Power, Black = Signal, Shield: = Ground
+Specifications Primary Use: Monitoring Wells Detects: Liquid Hydrocarbons and Water Operating Temperature: -40°C to +70°C (-40°F to 158°F) Dimensions: Length: 6' (1.9 m), 15' (4.6 m) or 20' (6.1 m) Diameter: 0.7" (1.8 cm) Nominal resistance (uncontaminated) Less than 3,000 ohms per foot Nominal resistance (contaminated) More than 30,000 ohms Cable: Belden #88760 or Alpha #55371 Maximum Wiring Length: 1,000' (305 m) field wiring Multi-Drop Restriction See "Nano Mixed Multi-drop Installation" on page 44 Connections: Red = Power, Black = Signal, Shield = Ground